.diamonds – gTLD (Generic Top-Level Domain)

 Here are the new discussions that caught my eye in the domain community today:

-.dad – gTLD (Generic Top-Level Domain) – Are you investing into any .dad gTLDs or thinking about it?
-In either case, this in depth analysis of the .dad extension could be a great addition to your own research.
+.design – gTLD (Generic Top-Level Domain) – Are you investing into any .design gTLDs or thinking about it?
+In either case, this in depth analysis of the .design extension could be a great addition to your own research.

 Comments (0)